funvill/funvill.github.io/_posts/2023-03-31-idea063-rooted-in.md

 - Bowhall Red Maple - Reddington Maple
 - Akebono Flowering Cherry - Sakura Blossom

-The profile pictures can be generated using stable diffusion to be cartoon versions of their species.
+The profile pictures can be generated using [Stable Diffusion](https://stablediffusionweb.com/) to be cartoon versions of their species.
 These profile pictures can be replaced at a future date with real photos of the tree that users upload.

 Users of the site should be able to leave the tree's messages.
 Write on their wall.
 Give status updates, or upload photos of each of the trees.